-- (1) Applicants shall demonstrate that the use will be compatible with the neighborhood with regards - (2) Entrances to the site shall be minimized and located in a manner promoting safe and efficient - (3) Any canopy over the fuel pumps shall have the same roof shape and exterior materials as the - (4) Dumpsters shall be located so as to minimize view from off-site areas and shall be fully screene - (5) The Zoning Administrator may require a traffic analysis to be provided by the applicant.
-Such - m.
+- (1) Applicants shall demonstrate that the use will be compatible with the neighborhood with regards to traffic circulation, parking, and appearance and size of structures. - (2) Entrances to the site shall be minimized and located in a manner promoting safe and efficient traffic circulating while minimizing the impact on the surrounding neighborhood. - (3) Any canopy over the fuel pumps shall have the same roof shape and exterior materials as the primary structure. - (4) Dumpsters shall be located so as to minimize view from off-site areas and shall be fully screened by a wall constructed of the same material and color as the principal structure. - (5) The Zoning Administrator may require a traffic analysis to be provided by the applicant.
+Such analysis may include, but not be limited to, the proposed traffic flows, sight visibility for emerging vehicles, and other public safety factors.

+m.
 Home Occupations.